 If you’re looking for a healthy and delicious dairy-free frozen dessert, you’ll love this Vegan Peach Ice Cream recipe.
 You only need four simple ingredients.
 Make this recipe even if you don’t have an ice cream maker!

 One of the best moments of summer is when all of the stone fruits come into season.
-There is just something so wonderful about having peaches, plums, melons, and berries all so readily available.
+There is just something so wonderful about having peaches, nectarines, apricots, and plums all so readily available.

 Now, of course, we are so lucky that we can buy frozen fruit all year round, so we don’t have to wait just for summer for these wonderful fruits.
 But, again, there is just something special about a fresh, ripe stone fruit that literally drips down your arm as you eat it.

-If you are looking to make this recipe when peaches aren’t in season, though, you can use frozen peaches.
+- If you are looking to make this vegan ice cream recipe when peaches aren’t in season, you can use frozen peaches.